Read up on our lab's researchers, some of whom you'll meet during a visit.

 Vanessa Ly, Undergraduate Student

-As a sophomore pursuing a degree in Psychology, I joined this lab because I’m interested in learning about the factors that can influence a child’s learning.
+As a junior pursuing a degree in Psychology, I joined this lab because I’m interested in learning about the factors that can influence a child’s learning.
 In the future, I plan on attending graduate school for Occupational Therapy with an interest in pediatrics.
 I love working with kids and I hope to take the information that I learned from this lab into my dream career.
 Specifically, understanding how children learn will help me customize the child’s learning plans/activities to their unique interests and strengths.

 Dyan Urias, Undergraduate Student

-I am a sophomore double majoring in Psychology and Family & Human Development with a minor in Social Welfare.
+I am a junior double majoring in Psychology and Family & Human Development with a minor in Social Welfare.
 My interest in working with young children led me to participate in this lab in order to explore how children learn and acquire language.
 I hope to use this knowledge to expand my scope of service to children who speak a different native language than English.
 Many children do not obtain the mental care they need due to language barriers, and I for my part hope to change these situations.

 Emily Smith, Undergraduate Student